 Principle 1 – Define strategic impact objective(s), consistent with the investment strategy: The Manager shall define strategic impact objectives for the portfolio or fund to achieve positive and measurable social or environmental effects, which are aligned with the Sustainable Development Goals (SDGs), or other widely accepted goals.
 The impact intent does not need to be shared by the investee.
 The Manager shall seek to ensure that the impact objectives and investment strategy are consistent; that there is a credible basis for achieving the impact objectives through the investment strategy; and that the scale and/or intensity of the intended portfolio impact is proportionate to the size of the investment portfolio.

-- WaterEquity is the first asset manager to provide investors attractive risk-adjusted returns by exclusively focusing on solving the most urgent issue of our time – the global water and sanitation crisis.
+- WaterEquity is an asset manager to provide investors attractive risk-adjusted returns by exclusively focusing on solving the most urgent issue of our time – the global water and sanitation crisis.
 Founded by award-winning entrepreneur Gary White and Matt Damon of Water.org and led by Paul O’Connell, the success of WaterEquity is built on decades of experience investing in water and sanitation in emerging markets, seeking social and financial returns.

 - WaterEquity invests in financial institutions, enterprises, and infrastructure in emerging markets.
 Investments must focus on at least one of three impact areas: Access (accelerate universal access to safely managed water and sanitation), Quality (improve freshwater quality), and Scarcity (mitigate the effects of water scarcity).

 - WaterEquity’s investment strategy contributes to the Sustainable Development Goals (SDGs), specifically SDG6 though targets 6.1 and 6.2 (universal access to safely managed water and sanitation) as well as 6.3 and 6.4 (improve water quality and address water scarcity).